vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 ![image](/assets/2023-09-27/030.png)

 Next, we enter the cloud ID from before.
 Then, we enter the credentials of a user with sufficient permissions.
 (Check the *Users and roles* tab in Peakboard Designer to view all users.)
-Finally, we click *Save* to add the Box to PBHO.
+Finally, we click *Save*.

-Now, when we refresh the page and click on our Box, we can see all sorts of information about our Box, as well as controls for managing it.
+Now, our Box has been added to PBHO.
+When we refresh the page and click on our Box, we can see all sorts of information about our Box, as well as controls for managing it.

 ![image](/assets/2023-09-27/040.png)